Skip to content

 min_width float

 Minimum width of a bounding box in pixels or normalized units.
-Bounding boxes with a width less than this value will be removed.
+Bounding boxes with width less than this value will be removed.
 Default: 0.0.

 min_height float

 Minimum height of a bounding box in pixels or normalized units.
-Bounding boxes with a height less than this value will be removed.
+Bounding boxes with height less than this value will be removed.
 Default: 0.0.

 check_each_transform bool